Who Really Makes It In The Music Industry - The Truth About Who Does and Who Does Not Make It In The Music Business

 The Right Kind Of Work Ethic

 2. Getting things done ‘the right way’ (efficiently and without wasting time).
-A lot of people are ‘busy’ every day without anything truly ‘important’ getting accomplished - you don’t want to be one of them.
+A lot of people (who want to build a music career) are ‘busy’ every day without anything truly ‘important’ getting accomplished - you don’t want to be one of them if you plan to make it in the music business.

-3. Understanding how every action you take relates to the big picture of your ‘long-term’ music career goals (more on this below).
+3. Understanding how every action you take relates to your big goal of wanting to make it in music (more on this below).

-Fortunately, you can learn to develop the needed level of work ethic by having a crystal clear vision of your music business goals and by having a mentor show you an effective blueprint for making them happen.
+You can learn to develop the needed level of work ethic by having a mentor show you an effective blueprint for how to make it in the music business.

 Loyalty

-Although there are many different examples of what it means to be loyal (or disloyal), in a general sense this quality refers to not jumping at every opportunity to get ahead while knowingly creating conflicts of interest with those you work with.
-At the same time, of course ‘loyalty’ does NOT mean that you must let others succeed at ‘your expense’ and allow everyone to walk all over you freely.
-There is a fine line that you must learn to sense as you develop your own code of loyalty in the music business and it’s difficult to become truly successful long term without this trait.
+Although there are many different examples of what it means to be loyal (or disloyal), in a general sense this quality refers to not jumping at every opportunity to build a music career further while knowingly creating conflicts of interest with other professional musicians you work with.

 Ability To Add Value ‘Beyond’ Playing Your Instrument